-Gurugram school murder: CBI wants Class 11 student, detained in case, to reconstruct crime scene
+Gurugram school murder: CBI wants Class 11 student suspect to reconstruct crime scene

 The CBI had told the board that custody of the boy was required to ascertain the sequence of events that led to the murder and to help identify the shop from where the murder weapon was bought, the newspaper reported.

-On Wednesday, the CBI had said the Class 11 student had allegedly attacked the boy, with the hope that the incident would force the school to postpone examinations and a parent-teacher meeting.
+On Wednesday, the CBI had alleged that the Class 11 student had attacked the boy, with the hope that the incident would force the school to postpone examinations and a parent-teacher meeting.
 The CBI checked the suspect’s academic performance and found that he was not performing well.
 The investigating agency has claimed that the suspect has confessed to the crime.

 The family of the victim wants the suspect to be tried as an adult, PTI reported.
 “We demand strict punishment for the Class 11 student,” Sushil Tekriwal, the lawyer representing victim’s family, said.